team-mayes/atesa/docs/example_study.rst

 	mbar.py --decorr -k 5

 Here we use the `--decorr` flag to specify that we have not checked the data for decorrelation or equilibration, so pyMBAR will do that work for us.
 We also set `-k 5` to indicate that the umbrella sampling restraint is 5 kcal/mol.
-After a mean-value plot (see :ref:`UmbrellaSamplingTroubleshooting`_), ``mbar.py`` produces the data histograms and free energy profile shown below (though I have of course added the reference activation energy after the fact):
+After a mean-value plot (see :ref:`UmbrellaSamplingTroubleshooting` for more information), ``mbar.py`` produces the data histograms and free energy profile shown below (though I have of course added the reference activation energy after the fact):

 	.. figure:: _images/umbrella_sampling.png